 - Fullard-Leo, Betty.
 "Pele: Goddess of Fire," Coffee Times.
 Winter 1999.

 - Ohebsion, Rodney, "Mulla Nasrudin Folktales," A Collection of Wisdom.
 Immediex Publishing

 - "Soup of the Soup."
 Yashinsky, Dan (collected by).
 Tales for an Unknown City: Stories from One Thousand and One Friday Nights of Storytelling.
 Montreal and Kingston: McGill-Queen’s University Press, ©1990. pp. 17-19.
 Used with the permission of Celia Lottridge.

-Explain that it is important to understand people and their environment when studying folktales.
-One of these stories, "A Calabash of Poi," is from Hawaii.
+Note about location: One of these stories, "A Calabash of Poi," is from Hawaii.
 On a map, locate Hawaii’s absolute location (longitude and latitude) and relative location (general descriptors of where the place is located).
 Describe Hawaii's physical characteristics and human characteristics.

 "A Calabash of Poi" contains vocabulary that may be unfamiliar.
 Go over the following terms:

 - calabash: Containers, crafted by Hawaiians, out of the rounded forms of the gourd and coconut.
 These came to be known collectively as "calabashes."

 - poi: Poi, the staple of the traditional Hawaiian diet, was made by mashing cooked, peeled taro corms with a pestle.
 Water was added until the poi was smooth and sticky.
 It has a delicate flavor.